Ancient Chinese Food

 In the Han dynasty, millet wine became very popular in the country.
 Noodles were also made of rice and wheat.

 The tea culture in China deserves mention.
 Tea was important as one among the seven daily necessities.
 Tea culture of this country is unique.
-Tea is consumed at all occasions in addition to being used in herbal medicine.
+Tea is consumed on all occasions in addition to being used in herbal medicine.
 The preparation and tasting methods of China also differ from that of any other part of the world.

 The young offer tea to the elders as a sign of respect.
 Tea is also served to indicate apology.
 Tea is important even in the Chinese traditional marriage.
 The parents are offered tea by the groom and the bride as a sign of gratitude.
 The parents then bless the couple by drinking a portion of tea.
-After a person's cup is filled, he may knock his bent index and middle fingers on the table to say thank you to the other person who served the tea.
-This custom originated about 400 years ago in the Qing dynasty.